kessie2862/Task-Manager-Backend/README.md

 ### Prerequisites <a name="prerequisites"></a>

-To run this project, you need:
+In order to run this project you need:

 - A basic understanding of Python, Django, Django REST framework, how to test APIs using Postman(or other tools) and Git.
+- python >= 3.10.0
+- Django==5.0.7
+- pip

 ### Setup <a name="setup"></a>